irvingpop/packer-chef-amazon/README.md

 Creates an EBS-based AMI associated with a specific AWS Region.

-The current instance comes with an extra 20G EBS partion to use for MySQL data.
-In the future, it should be possible to configure EBS volumes at the Vagrant level, but until then it will require configuration at the Packer level.
+The current instance comes with no extra EBS volumes

 An example of such a configuratuion creating a 100GB volume with 1000 provisioned IOPS: